shabbirabdul/Project-Pipeline3/README.md

 #Deployment of Binaries and Remote Deployment

 The Application used here is a JAVA  web application built using MAVEN, Jenkins job is configured to run this MAVEN project.
-After the build is complete, the generated artifcats are pushed to remote AWS EC-2 instances.
+Afetr the build is complete, the generated artifcats are pushed to remote AWS EC-2 instances.

 We have configured 2 jenkins jobs one for Production deploy which deploys on all servers and one for Canary release which deploys artifacts on subset of servers.